 Types of Porcelain: Bone China vs. Fine China vs. Porcelain

 While the finished product looks somewhat similar, porcelain, bone china and fine china differ in very significant ways.
 The primary difference between fine china and porcelain is the amount of heat applied to solidify the clay boyd, with porcelain being fired at much higher temperatures (2,650 degrees Fahrenheit vs. 2,200 degrees Fahrenheit).
 As a result, porcelain is stronger but more brittle.
 Fine china is softer in comparison and is very suitable for cups and plates.

 Bone china is made in a similar way to fine china, but with the addition of one very special ingredient: cow bone ashes.
 The addition of bone ashes gives the fired clay a warmer tone than porcelain.
 The color of bone china is its distinct feature and can be observed best under bright light.
 Dinnerware made of this material is extremely valuable since it retains many properties of porcelain (durability and elegance) but has the added touch of the warm hue on a translucent base, resulting in very unique and elegant pieces.

 Which one is for you?

-If bone china exceeds your planned budget, fine china or porcelain can be the right fit, as long as it is of quality.
-The latter is determined from the amount and technique of glazing and more rarely, the additions to the clay mixture.
+If bone china exceeds your planned budget, fine china or porcelain can be the right fit, as long as it is made by a brand that has certified quality.
+The quality is determined from the amount and technique of glazing and more rarely, the additions to the clay mixture.
 Even though the current US market is flooded with cheaper alternative “porcelain” dinnerware, it is important to remember that a higher price tag often indicates craftsmanship and durability.
 It is hard to strike the chord for the perfect balance between delicate and strong with porcelain and fine china, but true craftsmen such as those from Pinto Paris, Hermes, Mottahedeh among others, have been successfully walking this thin line for decades.